Imperium34/GenAIAgent/README.md

 🛠️ How It Works

-This agent uses the tool-calling (or function-calling) capabilities of the Google Generative AI API.
+This agent uses the tool-calling (or function-calling) capabilities of the Google Generative AI API to call custom file functions.

-  * Prompt: The user provides a high-level goal.
+  * Prompt: The user provides a goal for the model.

   * Plan: The GenAI model analyzes the prompt and identifies the tools needed.
 It generates a "plan" which is a sequence of tool calls.